pkharat92/CS570_A2_PAM/README.md

 # CS570_A2_PAM
 In this program, we are implementing a program actuator and microshell.

-Author: Alex Gonzalez, Pierrer Kahart
+Author: Alex Gonzalez, Pierrer Kharat
 User: cssc0816
 Class: CS 570, Summer 2019
 Assignment 2, PAM